Sheriff: Girl, 4, found in woods; had been missing 2 days

 A member of the search team that found the girl told media outlet WRBL-TV that they were searching the woods when they heard a dog bark, and then the girl “popped her head up” and they saw her bright red hair.

 He said the girl drank some Gatorade offered to her and was talking “like it was no big deal” what she had been through.

-Jones said authorities were hopeful the dog would return home now that the girl had been found.
+The station reported that the dog initially ran away when rescuers approach, but later came home on its own.